oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ## Connecting to an Oracle RAC Database

-**IMPORTANT:** This section assumes that you have successfully created an Oracle RAC cluster using the preceding sections.
+**IMPORTANT:** This section assumes that you have successfully created an Oracle RAC Database using the preceding sections.

-Refer to the [README](./docs/CONNECTING.md) for instructions on how to connect to the Oracle RAC Database.
+Refer to [Connecting to an Oracle RAC Database](./docs/CONNECTING.md) for instructions on how to connect to the Oracle RAC Database.

 ## Deletion of Node from Oracle RAC Cluster
-Refer to [README](./docs/DELETION.md) for instructions on how to delete a Node from Existing Oracle RAC Container Cluster.
+Refer to [Deleting a Node](./docs/DELETION.md) for instructions on how to delete a Node from Existing Oracle RAC Container Cluster.

 ## Building a Patched Oracle RAC Container Image

-If you want to build a patched image based on a base 21.3.0 container image, then refer to the GitHub page [Example of how to create a patched database image](./samples/applypatch/README.md).
+If you want to build a patched image based on a base 21.3.0 container image, then refer to the GitHub page [Example of how to create an Oracle RAC Database Container Patched Image](./samples/applypatch/README.md).

 ## Cleanup
-Refer to [README](./docs/CLEANUP.md) for instructions on how to connect to an Oracle RAC Database Container Environment.
+Refer to [Cleanup Oracle RAC Database Container Environment](./docs/CLEANUP.md) for instructions on how to connect to an Oracle RAC Database Container Environment.

 ## Sample Container Files for Older Releases

-This project offers example container (Podman) files for Oracle Grid Infrastructure and Oracle Real Application Clusters for dev and test:
+This project offers example container files for Oracle Grid Infrastructure and Oracle Real Application Clusters for dev and test:

-* Oracle Database 21c Oracle Grid Infrastructure (21.3) for Linux x86-64
+* Oracle Database 18c Oracle Grid Infrastructure (18.3) for Linux x86-64
-* Oracle Database 21c (21.3) for Linux x86-64
+* Oracle Database 18c (18.3) for Linux x86-64
-* Oracle Database 19c Oracle Grid Infrastructure (19.3) for Linux x86-64
+* Oracle Database 12c Release 2 Oracle Grid Infrastructure (12.2.0.1.0) for Linux x86-64
-* Oracle Database 19c (19.3) for Linux x86-64
+* Oracle Database 12c Release 2 (12.2.0.1.0) Enterprise Edition for Linux x86-64

-To install older releases of Oracle RAC on Docker, refer to the [README.md](./docs/README_1.md#section-4-oracle-rac-on-docker)
+To install older releases of Oracle RAC on Podman or Oracle RAC on Docker, refer to the [README.md](./docs/README_1.md)

-**Note** For RAC on Podman, do not refer older release details.
-Refer this project instructions for latest on RAC on Podman.
 ## Support

 At the time of this release, Oracle RAC on Podman is supported for Oracle Linux 8.10 or later.
 To see the current Linux support certifications, refer to [Oracle RAC on Podman Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/21/install-and-upgrade.html)